 The Foundation supports about 200 community projects each year, helping more than 800,000 people.
 It has donated more than HKD1.4 billion to projects in Hong Kong and China since its inception.

 Its principal interests are education, community, environmental protection, and enhancing links between the Hong Kong SAR and mainland China.

 Read more information about the type of projects we fund and how to apply here:

 How to apply for Hong Kong project funding (2-page PDF 19KB)

 Globally we invest about USD50 million a year in education projects.
-In Hong Kong, HSBC commits HKD10 million each year to providing scholarships for 180 Hong Kong students under the following schemes:
+In Hong Kong, HSBC commits HKD12 million each year in providing scholarships to 200 Hong Kong top students under the following schemes: